esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/identifiers.md

 {: .callout}

 > ## Exercise
-> - Where does the above linked doi point to?
+> - Where does the above linked DOI point to?
 > - Do you think this DOI will still be valid in 50 years?
 > - Who is responsible to update the DOI if you get a dead link?
 > - What do you think should happen if the journal ceases to exist?